-When should my dog begin physical rehabilitation for orthopedic surgery or injury?
+When should my dog begin physical rehabilitation?

 For surgical cases and acute injury, we can begin as soon as your veterinarian or surgeon has released your dog for physical rehabilitation.
 In some cases, this may be as early as the day following surgery.

 For chronic conditions and arthritis, it is best to begin before lasting physical and functional changes take hold.
 A good rule of thumb is to begin physical rehabilitation when your veterinarian prescribes joint health supplements and non steroidal anti-inflammatory medications.

 Our primary goal is to help your dog regain normal or near normal function relative to the condition that is affecting them.